About InformedHealth.org and Gesundheitsinformation.de

 - The department may also be commissioned directly by the Federal Joint Committee or the German Federal Ministry of Health to work on certain topics.

-We are always happy to receive suggestions related to topics and articles.
+We are also always happy to receive suggestions about new topics and articles.
 Please use the contact form for this purpose.

-Draft versions of the articles created by the editorial staff are submitted to different advisory groups, patient representatives and IQWiG’s board of directors for comments.
-The articles are also tested in advance by users, and their feedback is considered in the further editing stages.
+Draft versions of the articles created by the editorial staff are submitted to various advisory groups, patient representatives and IQWiG’s board of directors for comments.
+The articles are also tested in advance by potential users.
+The feedback we receive is considered in the further editing stages.
 The editorial responsibility remains with IQWiG.